 Dear Fellow Shareholders,

-As always, it is a privilege to serve as your investment advisor for Asia.
+It is a pleasure to continue to serve as your investment advisor.

 Chief Investment Officer